 The croft is too small to support a family, but McNicol could have grown some potatoes and kept a cow, or a few sheep.
 This sort of arrangement was reserved for cottars who had proved they were useful and reliable, but was not unusual.

 Neil McGugan (who came to the township in 1845) was related by marriage to Duncan McNicol.
-The 1851 census places him in a small house in the West Township, with his nephew Bell a’Phuill’s son John, and his housekeeper Catherine McArthur, who he married in 1860.
+The 1851 census places him in a small house in the West Township, with his sister Bell a’Phuill’s son John, and his housekeeper Catherine McArthur, who he married in 1860.
 By this time they already had two children.

 Around this time, the McGugans and the McNicols exchanged houses – the McGugan family needed more space.
 Neil McGugan stayed here until he retired to Inveraray in around 1905.

 Like Duncan McNicol, Neil McGugan was a skilled craft worker.
 The tenants were clearly content to allow the croft arrangement to continue.
 His occupation as recorded in the census data changed over the years: he was a nickel miner at the nearby mines (until they closed), and was then employed in the gunpowder works at Furnace (until it blew up).
 He turned his hand to dyking – building dry stone walls – and we imagine that we can see much of his work around us in the buildings and boundaries of Auchindrain.
 At the time of the 1901 census he was still working, despite being 77 years old.

 [caption id="attachment_21757" align="alignnone" width="664"] “Young Eddie” MacCallum took this photograph in the late 1950s with the Box Brownie camera he got for his 8th birthday.
 He was interested in the cow: we prefer the ruins of Building O visible in the background.[/caption]